gerardojbaez/laraplans/docs/install.rst

     php artisan vendor:publish --provider="Czechbox\LaravelPlans\LaravelPlansServiceProvider"

 Depending on your use case, you may want to adjust the published migrations.
-If your User model id is a 'uuid' rather than 'increments', modify the ``XXXX_XX-XX_XXXXXX_create_plan_subscriptions_table.php`` file as below.
+If your User model id is a 'uuid' rather than 'increments', modify the ``plan_subscriptions`` schema in  ``XXXX_XX-XX_XXXXXX_create_laravelplans_tables.php`` file as below.

 .. code-block:: php